Our Visionary Leadership

 Diane Coraluzzi has worked in the field of customer service management for 20 years and is passionate about creating legendary customer experiences.
 She is committed to ensuring legendary service and actively seeks solutions that work for our families.
 She is genuinely enthusiastic about serving our students and their families and looks forward to working with them throughout their years with Laurel Springs.
 She earned her B.A. in English and Communications from Cabrini University.

-Meet Our Academic Department Chairs
+Meet Our Deans and Academic Department Chairs

 Shawn Bailey, M.A.